 Paying for adjustments

 No disabled person should have to pay for any adjustments.
 Any costs should be covered by the unit or region.
 To help with this we offer grants to support disabled members.
 These can help with transport, training and the development of an accessible programme.
 You also may be able to find additional funding locally, for example through your local authority.

 Be flexible about moving up

-We know that moving up to a new section can be challenging for some disabled members.
+We know that moving up to a new section can be challenging for some disabled young members.
 Being flexible about when they need to move up can be a simple reasonable adjustment to make - we allow flexibility about the upper age range of each section until the member's 26th birthday.
 See the information about disability and guiding for more detail.